 Voice Therapy at Cleveland Clinic Children's

-Most voice problems are managed with behavioral voice therapy.
-In addition to direct work with a speech-language pathologist who specializes in voice rehabilitation, families are trained in activities to complete at home to support improved voice use.
-The frequency of voice therapy sessions may vary, but typically start with weekly appointments, 30-60 minutes in duration.
+Most voice problems are managed with behavioral voice therapy as first-line treatment.
+In addition to direct work with a speech-language pathologist who specializes in voice rehabilitation, families are trained in activities to complete at home to support improved and efficient voice use.
+The frequency of voice therapy sessions may vary, but will start with bi-weekly or monthly appointments, 30-60 minutes in duration.

-If surgery is necessary, specialized techniques that reduce tissue harm and promote faster healing are available through our trained surgeons.
+If surgery is recommended, our surgeons are trained in specialized techniques using a microscope that reduce tissue harm and promote faster healing.

 What We Treat